cengels/potence/docs/docs/Numbers/configure.md

 module:      Numbers
 description: Configures the default tolerance to use for number comparison.
 parameters:
-  configuration: A configuration object containing one property
+  configuration: A configuration object containing any of the below properties. configuration.defaultTolerance:
-                 `defaultTolerance`.
+    description: A new default tolerance to use in §Numbers.compare()§.
+                 See below for more information.
+    optional: yes
 ---
 ## Syntax